HHSDigitalMediaAPIPlatform/HHSDigitalMediaModuleJoomla_1-5/mod_content_synd/readme.txt

-This module should be supported in both Joomla 2.x and 3.x It was tested in versions 2.5.19 and 3.2.3.
+This module should be supported in Joomla 1.5
+It was tested in versions 1.5.26

 Installation should be a basic extension installation, no configuration or setup is necessary.
 Once installed you should see a new module type called 'Content Syndication'.